 When viewed with a microscope or high powered glasses, one can see that scalp hair grows from the scalp in unique bundles or units, consisting of 1-4 hairs, (on average 1.8 hairs per follicular unit).
 True follicular unit microscopic dissection is when follicular units are dissected with microscopes into these 1-4 haired naturally occurring units, keeping the hair bundles intact as they naturally grow.
 There is a small fibrous band around each unit that keeps it together.
 When a follicular unit of, for example, 3 hairs is further dissected into 3 1-haired grafts, that graft is no longer a true follicular unit but a graft cut down to size.
-The graft’s integrity is now compromised and there is the concern of graft damage.
+The graft’s integrity is now compromised and there is a concern of graft damage.
 Follicular unit extraction, where grafts are cut out at the source at the scalp 1 at a time, does not always yield a true follicular unit.
 This is because the .6 mm to 1 mm rotating drill used to cut out the graft may cut into a follicular unit and only extract a portion of the hairs in that unit.

 In our office stereoscopic binocular microscopes are used to dissect every graft.
 Exclusive follicular unit transplantation can be used to treat a bald frontal scalp with 1 session to give a natural feathered hair line appearance.
-Only 1-haired follicular units would be used to reconstitute a hair line, then adding 2- and 3-haired single follicular units as one goes further behind the hair line.
+Only 1-haired follicular units would be used to reconstitute a hairline, then adding 2- and 3-haired single follicular units as one goes further behind the hair line.
 In some instances, to give added fullness behind the hair line, 2 individual follicular units, very close together, otherwise called a follicular unit families, may be employed.
-The decision to use all single follicular units or a mix of single follicular units and follicular unit families is made at consultation with Dr. Cotterill and the patient.
+The decision to use all single follicular units or a mix of single follicular units and follicular unit families is made at consultation with Dr Cotterill and the patient.

 This pic above shows the scalp magnified.
 Single, True Follicular Units of 2 hairs and 3 hairs are circled.
 If the true 3-haired single follicular unit (shown circled in the lower right), was dissected further into 3 1-haired non-follicular unit grafts, then the integrity of that graft could be compromised, and as such that graft is no longer a true follicular unit.

-How involved is Dr. Cotterill in the procedure?
+How Involved Is Dr Cotterill in the Procedure?

 More and more doctors that perform hair transplants are leaving a lot of the surgery up to nurses and assistants.
 Please read the Important Consumer Alert put out by The International Society of Hair Restoration Surgery (ISHRS).
 Some doctors do not remove the donor strip or suture the donor area, or do not make the recipient sites.
 I take a different approach and have become even more involved in the procedure.
 I feel it is crucial to the success of the transplant that the doctor see each patient individually in advance of surgery (I do not use non-medical consultants).
 I remove the donor strip, suture the donor area, make all the recipient sites and assist in planting the grafts.
 The nurses and assistants in my office will prepare the donor strip and assist in planting the grafts only after I have personally made each donor site.
 In that way I am directly involved in the angle, direction, depth spacing, and overall design of the recipient area.
 I do not perform a technique called Stick and Plant whereby the staff make all or most of the recipient sites and plant the grafts.
 In this way, I am intimately involved in overseeing all aspects of the surgery.